 Dr. Susan Wiley, began volunteering at Crossroad in 1993, while she was a medical student at University of Cincinnati.
 She continued volunteering at Crossroad when she was Chief Resident at Cincinnati Children’s Hospital Medical Center and while completing a fellowship at the Cincinnati Center for Developmental Disorders.
 Since then, Dr. Wiley has been spending every Friday afternoon serving the pediatric patients at Crossroad.

 In 2009, Dr. Wiley received the Jefferson Award from Cincinnati Children’s Hospital for her volunteer work at Crossroad.
 The Jefferson Awards were established in 1972 by former First Lady Jacqueline Kennedy Onassis and former U.S. Senator Robert Taft, Jr. to be a “Nobel Prize” for public and community service.
 Dr. Wiley also donates her services twice yearly for Teseros de Dios, a program in Nicaragua that serves children with severe disabilities.

 As an adjunct faculty member in Developmental and Behavioral Pediatrics at Cincinnati Children’s Hospital, Dr. Wiley foregoes becoming a full professor because it would limit her ability to volunteer at Crossroad.
 Dr. Wiley’s expertise in Developmental and Behavioral Pediatrics has been invaluable to our Crossroad staff and patients.

-Brittany Alvarez, MD
+Brittany Almaraz, MD